telerik/xaml-docs/knowledge-base/kb_prevent_closing_panes_in_autohide_area_when_context_menu_is_opened.md

 ---
-title: Prevent the closing of the panes in the auto-hide area when a ContextMenu is opened
+title: Prevent the Closing of Panes in the Auto-Hide Area When ContextMenu is Opened
 description: This article demonstrates how to prevent RadPanes from closing in the auto-hide area when a ContextMenu is opened.
 type: how-to
-page_title:
+page_title: Disable Auto Hiding RadPanes While Right Click Menu is Shown
 slug: kb-prevent-panes-auto-hide-context-menu-is-opened
 position: 0
 tags: docking, pane, prevent, auto-hide, auto hide, context menu,